oracle/weblogic-deploy-tooling/documentation/4.0/content/concepts/model.md

-- Object lists in the `kubernetes` section of the model now should be specified in a hyphenated list format, similar to how they appear in the domain resource file produced for
+- Object lists in the `kubernetes` section of the model must be specified in a hyphenated list format, similar to how they appear in the domain resource file produced for
 - [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/domain-resource/).

    ```yaml